soundofives/worldbuilding/settings/15k/15k/Quotes.md

 "Do you need a loan?" - Carrix -x2
 "I don't care about their names, are they wealthy?" - Muck "I yawn" - Muck , "Cool.
-I turn into a dire wolf" - Mysto "I think I could kill kids easier if I had a few beers in me" - Rabbitouille "Here's the plan.
+I turn into a dire wolf" - Mysto "I think I could kill these kids easier if I had a few beers in me" - Rabbitouille "Here's the plan.
 We get in, get out, and burn it down with the kids in there." - Rabbitouille.
-"It's not a pyramid scheme, it's more of a ponzi scheme." - Carric "I might need a big strong man to ship my books" - Rabittouille "Give me a vibe check" - RabbiPttouille to DM
+"It's not a pyramid scheme, it's more of a ponzi scheme." - Carric "I might need a big strong man to ship my books" - Rabittouille "Give me a vibe check" - Rabbittouille to DM
 "I open my eyes and draw a dick on his forehead" - Carric "Are you describing the opioid crisis in your country?" - Rory "Yes, but we would be targeting wealthy neighborhoods" - Erik "I kiss him" - Rabbitouille